Young Patriots Organization: 1969–1970: Young Patriots Uptown Health Service

 The Young Patriots were one of several groups in the Rainbow Coalition to mimic various activities of the Black Panthers.
 In addition to providing free breakfast programs for children, organizing clothing drives, and monitoring police activities, the Young Patriots also followed the Panthers' model of providing social services such as medical clinics directly to their communities.
 In October 1969, the Patriots opened a medical clinic to provide free care to Uptown residents.
 The Young Patriots Uptown Health Service's medical staff were primarily volunteer medical personnel from outside the group, and each patient also was assigned a Patriot as a patient advocate who would provide home visits and accompaniment to later appointments.
 The clinic provided dental and medical care to about 150 people in the first few months it was open, but by December it had been forced to close due to noise complaints from neighboring tenants.
 The Patriots alleged the closing was solely due to continued harassment from the police, which they said had scared away clients and staff alike.
 The clinic relocated, though many of their volunteers did not return.
 After reopening, the unlicensed clinic faced issues with the Board of Health, who were concerned the Patriots would use the facility to "treat gunshot wounds, hand out drugs irresponsibly, perform abortions or give shots with unsterile needles".
 As the Patriots battled with the Board of Health, they alleged that police harassed their patients, seizing prescribed medications and arresting them for narcotics possession.
-The Patriots also claimed the police harassed their members by crashing meetings between the Patriots and medical staff, and arresting the Patriots for trespassing in their own buildings or for allegedly assaulting other members of the organization.
-Eventually the clinic was allowed to remain open and unlicensed in a July 10, 1970 decision that determined that "ordinance covering dispensaries was so vague as to be unenforceable".
-The clinic treated nearly 2,000 people by November of that year, and came to be the most well-known accomplishment by the Young Patriots.
+The Patriots also claimed the police harassed their members by crashing meetings between the Patriots and medical staff and arresting the Patriots for trespassing in their own buildings or for allegedly assaulting other members of the organization.
+Eventually the clinic was allowed to remain open and unlicensed in a July 10, 1970, decision that determined that "ordinance covering dispensaries was so vague as to be unenforceable".
+The clinic treated nearly 2,000 people by November of that year and came to be the most well-known accomplishment by the Young Patriots.

 In 1969, a new branch of the Young Patriots emerged, calling themselves the Patriot Party.
-Over the next year, branches of the Patriots emerged in several cities across the United States, though they generally dissolved fairly quickly due to lack of momentum or were absorbed by other radical groups.
+Over the next year, branches of the Patriots emerged in several cities across the United States, though they generally dissolved fairly quickly due to lack of momentum or were absorbed by other groups.